Qinghai – Tibet Railway

 Dining

 A dining car is available on Qinghai to Tibet trains where passengers can go to buy and have meals.
-Boxed meals, snacks and drinks are provided.
-Besides, train crew will also push trollies selling snacks, drinks, and fruit during the trip.
+Boxed meals, snacks, and drinks are provided.
+Besides, the train crew will also push trollies selling snacks, drinks, and fruit during the trip.
 In addition to the limitation on food types, the food price is higher than what you pay in a small restaurant or supermarket.
-You could bring some snacks from a supermarket, especially for a breakfast.
+You could bring some snacks from a supermarket, especially for breakfast.
 Hot water is available on the train.
-You will need your own mug for making tea or coffee.
+You will need your mug for making tea or coffee.

 Toilet